 The radiological contaminant of concern is technetium-99 (Tc-99).
-Due to varying levels of Tc-99 some work may be performed under an RWP.
+Due to the presence of radionuclides, including Tc-99, the work associated with the remedial action will be performed under an RWP.
+The following sections provide detail of the provisions, training requirements, and work practices provided by the RWP.